sj26/ideagora/README.md

 * Written by Elle Meredith and Gabe Hollombe
 * With interface design and coding by Chris Darroch
 * Additional contributions from Ganesh Shankar
+* Upgraded by Samuel Cochran and Keith Pitty